ryanpunwasi/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 as part of the cirriculum of Lighthouse Labs.
+A mini e-commerce application built with Rails 6.1 as part of the curriculum of Lighthouse Labs.
 Features implemented or debugged include:

 - Authentication
 - Checkout